 Technology, media, Politics, and Non-Profit Experience

 Cyrus Krohn has been a cutting-edge communicator, digital innovator and new media executive for over 20 years.
-Krohn is currently Senior Vice President of Business Development at Civic Science, Inc. He is an Advisor and Co-Founder of Element Data, Inc., a company focused on decision intelligence software leveraging machine learning and artificial intelligence.
+Krohn is currently Senior Vice President of Business Development at Civic Science, Inc. He is an Advisor and Co-Founder of Element Data, Inc., a company focused on decision intelligence leveraging machine learning and artificial intelligence.
 Most recently, he managed acquisition of the Cheezburger Network, one of the world’s largest digital media companies focused on humor and entertainment, to Literally Media.
 Prior to Cheezburger, Krohn co-founded Crowdverb and sold the start-up to WPP, the world’s largest communication services group.
 Krohn has worked as a senior director and executive producer at technology companies including Microsoft and Yahoo.

 In 2013, Krohn was named one of the Top 50 digital political strategists in the United States.
 Krohn served as director of digital strategy for the Republican National Committee’s eCampaign Division.
 He joined the RNC following two years at Yahoo! as director of content production and election strategy.
 Krohn worked under well-known Hollywood media executive Lloyd Braun at Yahoo!
 Media Group in Santa Monica, California, creating original programming.

 Prior to Yahoo!, Krohn spent ten years at Microsoft.
 He was Slate Magazine’s first employee and then publisher while the webzine was owned by Microsoft.
 While publisher, Slate reached profitability and won a National Magazine Award for General Excellence Online.
 He is editor of the Slate Diaries, published by Public Affairs Books.
 Krohn also managed the political advertising effort for MSN.com, the Microsoft Network and was executive producer at MSN Video.